IvoryC/BioLockJ/mkdocs/user-guide/docs/Configuration.md

 #### exe.* properties

-`exe.` properties are used to specify the path to common executables.
+`exe.` properties are used to specify the path to common executables.  `exe.` properties are special in that they have the automatic default of returning the the property name minus the `exe.`-prefex as their value.
 Modules are sometimes written to use a common tool, such as `Rscript` or `bowtie`.
 These modules will write scripts with the assumption that this command is on the `$PATH` when the script is executed UNLESS `exe.Rscript` is given specifying a path to use.
 The `exe.` properties are often specified in a defaultProps file for a given environment rather than in individual project properties files.

+Most often, docker containers are used because of the executables baked into them, and any `exe.` configurations are only applicable when not runnig in docker.
+In a pipeline running in docker, all references to an `exe.` property will return the default value (by removing the `exe.` prefix), regardless of how the `exe.` property is configured.
-If you are running a pipeline using docker, it is assumed that all file paths in your config file are written in terms of your host machine.
-The _EXCEPTION_ to this is the `exe.` file paths.
-Most often, docker containers are used because of the executables baked into them.
-In the rare case where you want to use an executable from your local machine, while running a pipeline in docker, you can specify this by using the prefix `hostExe.` in place of `exe.`.
+In the rare case where you do need to give the path to executable within a container, you can specify this by using the prefix `dockerExe.` in place of `exe.`.
+In the even rarer case where you want to use an executable from your local machine, while running a pipeline in docker, you can specify this by using the prefix `hostExe.` in place of `exe.`.

 ### Chaining configuration files